koskath/arete2/course_content/SC/final_md_files/Lecture9/lecture_9_slide_15_img_1.md

+# The image 1 in slide 15 of lecture 9 contains:
 The image depicts a schematic diagram of a warehouse layout with various components and marked paths.

 - The diagram is enclosed in a rectangular outline representing the warehouse.